 Financial Aid and Scholarships

-For the current academic year 2017-18, graduate tuition is $50,980 for the first year.
-The remaining credits in the second year are billed on a per credit basis, making the total cost of the BMFS program approximately $67,000.
-For more information, please contact the Biomedical Forensic Sciences Program at 617-638-1950 or firstname.lastname@example.org.
+For the 2023-2024 academic year, full-time graduate tuition is $63,798 for the first year.
+The remaining credits in the summer and/or second year are billed on a per credit basis ($1994/cr), making the total cost of tuition for the BMFS program approximately $84,000.
+For more information, please contact the Biomedical Forensic Sciences Program at 617-358-0176 or firstname.lastname@example.org.